julelang/manual/src/memory/memory-model.md

 - Slice
 - Trait
 - Any
-- Str (for only heap allocated strings)
+- String (for only heap allocated strings)

 ## Variadic Parameters